-- Vehicle ownership change: assessment of whether ownership of bike or car has been increased significantly or marginally.
+- Vehicle ownership change: Assessment of whether ownership of bike or car has been increased significantly or marginally.

-- increase of motorized trips of locality due to road is construction, improvement or upgraded to paved or widened.
+- Increase of motorized trips of locality due to road is construction, improvement or upgraded to paved or widened.

-- 5.4.1 vehicle ownership change in surrounding area in past 3 years: an assessment of bike and car ownership change in past 3 years presented in a scale of three categories as shown below.
+- 7.4.1 Vehicle ownership change in surrounding area in past 3 years: An assessment of bike and car ownership change in past 3 years presented in a scale of three categories as shown below.

 - Low change, score 1

 - mid change, score 2

 - high change, score 3

+- Very high change, score 4

-- 5.4.2 overall increase of motorized trips in the road in the past 3 years: From market survey the overall increase in motorized trips can be recorded qualitatively.
+- 7.4.2 Overall increase of motorized trips in the road in the past 3 years: From market survey the overall increase in motorized trips can be recorded qualitatively.
 The scoring range is given below.

 - Low increase, score 1

 - mid increase, score 2

 - high increase, score 3

+- Very high increase, score 4

-2.6.5 SC 5.5Health Care facility connectivity
+2.8.5 SC 7.5 Health Care facility connectivity

-like educational institutes, connectivity to health care facilities like hospitals and clinics are also an indirect but good measure for importance and performance of a paved road.
+Like educational institutes, connectivity to health care facilities like hospitals and clinics are also an indirect but good measure for importance and performance of a paved road.
 To assess this, an approximate number of trips on the subject road leading to medical facilities can be considered.
 Also, anther critical parameter is the no. of medical facilities directly connected by the road.
 Similarly, if there are more facilities that are on reliant on the subject road/ route it is also useful to consider the no. of such facilities that are commonly accessed via this road.
 The following three attributes are considered for this sub criteria.